Yankees star Judge hits 62nd homer to break Maris' AL record - WHIZ News

 A Ruthian figure with a smile as outsized as his body, the 6-foot-7 Judge has rocked the major leagues with a series of deep drives that hearken to the sepia tone movie reels of his legendary pinstriped predecessors.

-“He should be revered for being the actual single-season home run champ,” Roger Maris Jr. said Wednesday night after his father’s mark was matched by Judge.
-“I think baseball needs to look at the records and I think baseball should do something.”

-Judge had homered only once in the past 13 games, and that was when he hit No. 61 last Wednesday in Toronto.
-The doubleheader nightcap in Texas was his 55th game in row played since Aug.
+The doubleheader nightcap in Texas was his 55th game in row Judge had played since Aug.
 5.

 Judge has a chance to become the first AL Triple Crown winner since Detroit’s Miguel Cabrera in 2012.
 He leads the AL with 131 RBIs and began the day trailing Minnesota’s Luis Arraez, who was hitting .315.

-The home run in his first at-bat put him back to .311, where he had started the day before dropping a point in the opener.
+With the home run and the strikeout in Game 2, he was hitting .311, right where he had started the day before dropping a point in the opener.

 Judge’s accomplishment will cause endless debate.